Perennial

 Plant in rich, well-drained soil in part to full shade.
 Water at soil level — wet leaves invite slug damage.
 Divide every 3–5 years to keep them vigorous.
 Deer will eat them to the ground, so protect with fencing or deterrents.

-See hostas in your own yard before you plant.
-Upload a photo to Arden and visualize complete garden designs featuring hostas alongside companion plants.
+Upload a photo and Arden visualizes full garden designs featuring hostas alongside companion plants.

 Frequently Asked Questions